 This is all about enabling pop-up blocker on iOS and macOS devices.
 As discussed above, some websites will necessarily need to open a pop-up for login, or authentication, or displaying a pdf, or completing a payment, or opening a customer care live chat.
 In such cases, you will have to turn this feature off.

-- How to Permanently Disable Safari Private Browsing Mode in iOS 13
+- How to Permanently Disable Safari Private Browsing Mode

 Have further doubt?
 Feel free to use the comment section below.